 About the RFPS

 The RFPS is a voluntary and independently audited certification scheme.
 The scheme helps to promote and encourage responsible operating practices within UK fishing ports and harbours of all sizes.
 Certification provides assurance to buyers and sellers of seafood that ports are acting in a responsible manner.

 At its core, the RFPS has a standard which forms the basis for certification decisions.
 Fishing ports are assessed and must show compliance against the following core principles in the standard:

 Certification of fishing ports with sales facilities

 The RFPS was initially created at the request of the UK industry.
-It exists because of an increasing demand for transparency and assurance across the seafood supply chain.
-Our board is the standard holder and we fund and run the scheme.
+It exists because of an increasing demand for transparency and assurance across the seafood supply chain, reflecting demands on the wider food industry.
+Our board is the standard holder.

 We have now completed work on developing standard suitable for all fishing ports.
-We are planning to launch the updated RFPS scheme later in the year.
-This will allow all fishing ports to apply for certification.
-The criteria used are the same as those used for ports with a selling facility.
-The criteria will only be used if they relate to activities carried out at the port.
+All types of fishing ports can now apply for certification.
+The standard criteria are the same for all ports, but will only be applied if they relate to activities carried out at the port.

 Throughout the RFPS development a fully transparent and robust governance structure has been adopted.
 Visit our RFPS Governance Structure webpage for further information.

 All applications should be made to Lloyds Register.
 The RFPS co-ordinator is Gillian Irvine.
 She can be contacted on:

 To find out more about them visit the Lloyd's Register website.